Vancouver Medical Assisting Schools

 Medical Assisting One-Year Certificate

-The medical assisting certificate program from Portland Community College requires 47 credit hours.
-Required courses include: anatomy and physiology; First Aid and CPR; medications; medical science; coding and reimbursement; and a clinical practicum.
+The medical assisting certificate program from Portland Community College requires 46 credit hours.
+Required courses include: anatomy and physiology; first aid and CPR; medications; medical science; coding and reimbursement; and a clinical practicum.
 Students can learn both administrative and clinical skills in the program.
-Before students may begin the third term, they must provide documentation of health and immunizations, including the initiation of the Hepatitis B series or a waiver, a Mantoux Test for tuberculosis and a physical exam.
+Before students may begin the third term, they must provide documentation of health and immunizations.
 A 'C' grade or better is required for all curriculum courses.

 Lower Columbia College